ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (C++).rst

         removePlaceReply = 0;
     }

 When a place is removed, the QPlaceManager may emit the QPlaceManager::placeRemoved() signal.
 Whether a manager does so is provider specific.
 Managers accessing places from a web service will typically not emit these signals, while managers accessing places stored locally generally will.

-.. rubric:: Using Categories
-   :name: using-categories

 Categories are keywords that can describe a place.
 For example, 'park', 'theater', 'restaurant'.
 A place could be described by many categories, it could be a park and a music venue and a ferry or bus stop.

 To use categories they must first be initialized.